khellytaguinod/PH-provinces-heatmap/README.md

 6. Make a duplicate from this [formated google spreadsheet](https://docs.google.com/spreadsheets/d/1W5lUi8-h5EYgh3Jt5_8PLifutNuXz5yQzu5uJOovEDA/edit?usp=sharing)

 ## Run & Test Locally
-1. Open index.js and paste in the `javascript let sheetID = "spreadsheetIDhere" ` with the ID from your duplicated spreadsheet. ( [need help with the ID?](https://developers.google.com/sheets/api/guides/concepts) )
+1. Open index.js and paste in the `let sheetID = "spreadsheetIDhere"`  with the ID from your duplicated spreadsheet. ( [need help with the ID?](https://developers.google.com/sheets/api/guides/concepts) )
-2. Run node index.js using command/terminal prompt.
+2. Run `node index.js` using command/terminal prompt.
 3. Open browser and go to http://localhost:3000/ and see how the app work

 ## Run & Deploy Online using Openode
 1. You must have an openode account to deploy and run the web app.
-2. Open app.js and paste in the let sheetID  with the ID from your duplicated spreadsheet. ( need help with the ID? )
+2. Open `app.js` and  paste in the `let sheetID = "spreadsheetIDhere"`  with the ID from your duplicated spreadsheet. ( [need help with the ID?](https://developers.google.com/sheets/api/guides/concepts) )
-3. Run openode deploy using command/terminal prompt.
+3. Run `openode deploy` using command/terminal prompt.
 4. The prompt will ask you to log in.
 5. Log in with your openode credentials.
 6. Type a link address for the openode to use for the web app.